-medium complexity extracted Notifications & Communications Confidence: 100%
+medium complexity critical priority must have MVP extracted Notifications & Communications Confidence: 100%

 5